 The braided fishing line is known for its extreme durability.
-It is not stretchy and is resistant to a variety of damages.
+It is not stretchy and is resistant to a variety of damage.
 Braided fishing lines are highly difficult to tie knots with, as you probably already know.
-So I will try to describe how to tie braided line more easily and effectively.
+So I will try to describe how to tie braided lines more easily and effectively.
 A coating on the braided line makes it much smoother, making casting and extraction much simpler.
 This may make knotting difficult.

 Woven fishing lines often suffer from knotting problems.
 Knots often occur and you may lose bait, lure, and fish.
 With braided fishing lines, we need to reconsider our knots.
 This isn’t to suggest you won’t be able to tie a good knot with it.
 It all depends on the kind of braided line knot you use.

 When using a braided line, you should always support the reel first.
 When you use the backing on the reel, you can save money that you can never see the surface of the sea.
 Support is also needed because the braid will not easily get stuck on your spool without anything to dig.
 Winding several rolls of electrical tape on the spool can also make the braid dig deeper when winding.
 If you wanna know more about Best Fishing Line for Spinning Reels Review.